sishenyuan/NDNC-Net/README.md

 ## Oct Dataset

-This folder includes the python and matlab files that can generate the synthetic dataset with accurate pairs of resampling distance variation vector (RDVV) and distorted images for further NRNet training.
+This folder includes the python and matlab files that can generate the synthetic dataset with accurate pairs of resampling distance variation vector (RDVV) and distorted images for further NDNC-Net training.
 The specific setup for this part are shown in the README.md file in the oct-dataset folder.

 # Getting started